jounijoh/homepage/README.md

 # WELCOME TO FILMPIC
 ## This is my personal homepage to showcase my film photographs
 - made with React.js
-- uses Firebases as database
+- uses Firebase as database